wkumari/draft-wkumari-dhc-capport/README.md

 Internet-Draft             DHCP Captive-Portal              January 2015

-   [ Ed note: This solution complements 802.11U / WiFi Passpoint.
-It can be quickly and easily deployed, and works on wired as well ]
+   [ Ed note: This solution is somewhat similar / complements 802.11u /
+   WiFi Passpoint Online Sign-up, but is much simpler, easier to deploy, and works on wired as well ]

 1.1.
 Requirements notation